NEON & CONCRETE — Story #07

 “I think I can do that,” he says.

 “What the f — ” I just turn and stare as he crawls into the front passenger seat and puts his hand on the dash.
-The car reboots back to its factory settings and asks me to put my hands on the steering wheel to ident it to my sub-con locker.
+The car reboots, back to factory settings and asks me to put my hands on the steering wheel to ident it to my sub-con locker.

 “See?” he sits back into the passenger seat as the seatbelt comes over his chest.

-“I need to get hold of my agent,” I say as I dial up Munroe in my HUD.
+“I need to get hold of my agent,” I say as I dial Munroe up in my HUD.

 “What do you mean he’s dead?”